Faster Verified Explanations for Neural Networks: Standard vs. Verifier-Optimal Robust Explanations

 Figure~\ref{fig:overview-favex} instead illustrates the computation of a verifier-optimal robust explanation.
 In this case the analysis explicitly accounts for verifier limitations due to timeouts.
-Thus, rather than considering $x_5$ part of the explanation, the analysis adds the feature index to the unknowns set $\mathcal{U}_\mathbf{x}$ (initially empty).
-The analysis then proceeds by allowing perturbation also to the features indexed by $\mathcal{U}_\mathbf{x}$.
-This way, suppose that a counterexample is found for $x_7$ and a timeout is encountered for $x_9$ (which was instead considered invariant in Figure~\ref{fig:overview-standard}).
+Thus, rather than considering $x_7$ part of the explanation, the analysis adds the feature index to the unknowns set $\mathcal{U}_\mathbf{x}$ (initially empty).
+The analysis then proceeds by allowing {perturbations} also to the features indexed by $\mathcal{U}_\mathbf{x}$.
+This way, a counterexample is found for both $x_9$ and $x_8$ (which was instead invariant in Figure~\ref{fig:overview-standard}).
 This can occur because the considered perturbation region is effectively larger, as it also includes the features indexed by $\mathcal{U}_\mathbf{x}$.
-(Although this example is illustrative, such effects can also occur in practice.
-For instance, upon closer inspection, Figure~\ref{fig:sub2} contains few more pixels highlighted in blue than Figure~\ref{fig:sub1}.)
-The final explanation, containing the features $x_3$, $x_5$, $x_6$, $x_7$, $x_9$, is larger than the one in Figure~\ref{fig:overview-standard} but it is \emph{hierarchical}: features $x_3$, $x_6$, $x_7$ (counterfactuals) are more important to the classification outcome, while $x_5$ and $x_9$ (unknowns) are less important.
+(This effect can also be observed in practice beyond this illustrative example: for instance, Figure~\ref{fig:sub2} has $4$ more invariant pixels than Figure~\ref{fig:sub1}.)
+The explanation, containing the features $x_6$, $x_7$, $x_8$, $x_9$, is larger than the one in Figure~\ref{fig:overview-standard} but it is \emph{hierarchical}: features $x_6$, $x_8$, $x_9$ (counterfactuals) are more important to the classification outcome, while $x_7$ (unknown) is less important.